ucsb-cs156/w24/lab/jpa02.md

 * If you can login, you may continue to the next step.
 * If you cannot login, see the troubleshooting instructions here: <https://ucsb-cs156.github.io/topics/dokku/logging_in.html>
+* All development for this project should be done locally(preferred) or CSIL(only if your own machine hasn't been set up properly).
+Dokku is used only for deployment purposes.

 # Step 3: Create your repo